AdamKyle/flare/resources/info/rules/section-1.md

     </a>
 </div>

-Any attempt to circumvent changing your name including scripts, third party tools or hacks will get your account banned for ever.
+Any attempt to circumvent changing your name including scripts, third party tools or hacks will get your account banned forever.

 Once this popup shows up, even if you log out and back in or refresh the page, this popup will stay.